-Delay For HDD (Secs):
+Delay For IDE Initial (Secs):

 This item is used to support some old models or special types of hard disks or CD-ROMs.
 They may need a longer amount of time to initialize and prepare for activation.
 Since the BIOS may not detect those kinds of devices during system booting.
 You can adjust the value to fit such devices.
 Larger values will give more delay time to the device.
 The minimum number you can enter is 0, the maximum number you can enter is 15.
-The default setting is θ .
-For best system performance, we strongly suggest you to set it to 0.
+The default setting is 0.